-There have been no material changes to our critical accounting policies and estimates from the information provided in "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in our Annual Report, other than those noted in "Part I, Item 1.
-Note 1 - Summary of Significant Accounting Policies" to our condensed consolidated financial statements (the "financial statements") contained in this Quarterly Report on Form 10-Q. The most significant updates are as follows:
+There were no material changes to our critical accounting policies and estimates from the information provided in "Management's Discussion and Analysis of Financial Condition and Results of Operations," included in our Annual Report, other than those noted in "Part I, Item 1.
+Note 1 - Summary of Significant Accounting Policies" to our condensed consolidated financial statements (the "financial statements") contained in this Quarterly Report on Form 10-Q. The most significant update is as follows: